integreat-io/integreat/README.md

 Right now, mappings are part of the source definition.
-They may be separated in the future, as they belong to both datatypes and sources, and this will also simplify source definitions, but the format of the mapping definition will probably not change much.
+They may be separated in the future, as they belong to both datatypes and sources, and this will also simplify source definitions.
+The format of the mapping definition will probably not change much.

 ### Paths
 Mappings, attributes, and relationships all have an optional `path` property,